ggs888/GobbletGobblers/README.md

 P.S.
 Number of players and size of board are configurable .

-Hope you like it
+Hope you like it !
-Cheers!